cvmigero/flexurba/README.md

 ## Vignettes

 For more code examples, please consult the documentation pages of the individual functions.
-We also created vignettes with more information and workflows using `flexurba`.
+The following vignettes are also available with more information and workflows using `flexurba`:

 - The `vignette("flexurba")` is a “Get Started” tutorial on using `flexurba` to reconstruct DEGURBA.
 It shows how to download the data